ANALYSIS AND STRATEGIC PLANNING

 DAP is a software designed both to forecast the demand and the peak load, and to prepare actions of Demand Side Management (DSM).
 DAP has four modules: Simple Trend Forecast, Sector Trend Forecast, Customer Trend Forecast, DSM Forecast.

-Developed with the help of National Societies of international importance (RTE, EDF ...), the calculations, results and methodologies have been tested and standardized.
-Marketed both in the private sector (design office ...) and for public institutions (Ministries, Rural Electrification Agency, national companies), these software products benefit from more than 30 years of feedback from around the world and sold in some 30 countries.
+Developed with the support of National Societies of international importance (RTE, EDF ...), the calculations, results and methodologies have been tested and standardized.
+Marketed both in the private sector (design office ...) and for public institutions (Ministries, Rural Electrification Agency, national companies), these software products benefit from more than 30 years of experiences from around the world and sold in more than 30 countries.

 These tools are used in national master plans, distribution, transport production, but also at regional or local scales, with the development of international interconnections and that of energy production by solar or wind injection.

-This set of software, developed historically by Systems Europe and taken over by IED in 2016, is complemented by GEOSIM, développed by IED, a tool for the rural electrification of geospatial planning, pioneering and unique in the field of decentralized electrification or network extension by its computing power and its algorithms of computation at least cost.
+This set of software, developed historically by Systems Europe and taken over by IED in 2016, is complemented by GEOSIM, developped by IED in 2005, a tool for the rural electrification of geospatial planning, pioneering and unique in the field of decentralized electrification or network extension by its computing power and its algorithms of computation at least cost.